 You have to accept whatever comes, and the only important thing is that you meet it with the best you have to give.” – Eleanor Roosevelt

-beliefs about themselves and their musicianship (for better or worse)
+Beliefs about ourselves and our musicianship (for better or worse)

-feels certain the 7th grade choir director made a mistake by not selecting him
+Is certain the choir director made an error in not selecting him

-lots to prove; wants to make sure this new director learns quickly just how talented he really is
+Lots to prove; needs you to know just how talented he really is

-Sang in the 6th grade choir but didn't really enjoy it and is not shy about sharing!
+Sang in choir last year, but didn't like it, and is not shy about telling you that

-Is taking choir again in 7th grade because her mom made her (mom LOVED her high school choir)
+Taking choir this year because mom made her (Mom LOVED her high school choir)

-Did we mention mom made all-state choir in high school?
-If not, she'll surely tell you at PT conferences!
+Did we mention Mom made all-state choir in high school?
+She'll tell you all about it at PT conferences!

-Doesn't think he sings well because the elementary music teacher asked him to "mouth the words" to the 5th grade musical
+Doesn't think he sings well because the elementary music teacher asked him to "mouthe the words" to the 5th grade musical

 Wanted to be an office assistant instead of taking choir, but wasn't selected